eclipse-ee4j/glassfish/docs/website/src/main/resources/README.md

 ## About

-Eclipse GlassFish is a Jakarta EE compatible implementation sponsored by the Eclipse Foundation.
+Eclipse GlassFish is a [Jakarta EE compatible implementation](compatibility) sponsored by the Eclipse Foundation.
-Eclipse GlassFish 5.1 is Java EE 8 Compatible.
+Eclipse GlassFish 5.1 is also Java EE 8 Compatible.

 ## Latest News